 The purpose of DayTrading.com is to give you an overview of day trading basics and what it takes for you to make it as a day trader.
 From scalping a few pips profit in minutes on a forex trade, to trading news events on stocks or indices – we explain how.

 Day traders have access to multiple markets and ways to speculate on price movements.
 If you’re S&P 500 day trading, you’ll be buying and selling the shares of companies, such as Tesla, Facebook or Microsoft.
 In the day trading forex market, you’ll be trading currencies, such as the Euro, U.S dollar and GBP.

 Index funds frequently occur in financial advice these days, but are slow financial vehicles that make them unsuitable for daily trades.
 They have, however, been shown to be great for long-term investing plans.

 Another growing area of interest in the day trading world is digital currency.
 Day trading with Bitcoin, LiteCoin, Ethereum and other altcoins currencies is an expanding business.
-With lots of volatility, potential eye-popping returns and an unpredictable future, day trading in cryptocurrency could be an exciting avenue to pursue.
+With lots of volatility, increasing trade volume and an unpredictable future, day trading in cryptocurrency could be an exciting avenue to pursue.

 The most popular day trading markets and instruments today are:

 Forex trading is done on the foreign exchange currency market, which is the world’s most popular and liquid financial market.
 The massive volume of trades on the forex markets make them very attractive for day traders.
 There are multiple short-term opportunities in a trending currency pair, and an unrivalled level of liquidity to ensure opening and closing trades is quick and slick.